 Jalama Beach, California is probably one of the most consistent surf spots in California.
-Located right next to Point Conception, it picks up all the south swells that Santa Barbara misses out on, making it a perfect summer surf destination.
+Located right next to Point Conception, it picks up all the south swells that the Santa Barbara surfing area misses out on, making it a perfect summer surf destination.
 If you’re looking to surf some fun, uncrowded waves, the Jalama Beach Surf Spot is for you.

 ** This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Meaning, at no extra cost to you, I earn a small commission anytime you purchase any of the linked products.
 Thanks for your support of Gathering Waves!